binary-signal/vimeo-channel-downloader/README.md

      current working directory
 * -r resume from the last downloaded video if not used download all videos from start
-* url a vimeo url
+* url a vimeo channel or group or collection url